ColasDroin/DA_parametrization_run_4/README.md

 - No injection optics is available for HL 1.6.
 Using run III optics for now...
 But not ideal.
 - I had to adapt some of the $\beta^\*$ in the scenarios to match the available optics.
 E.g. $\beta^* = 0.59m$ instead of $\beta^* = 0.64m$ as the latter is not available.

+## Pile-up constraint

+We need to agree on the pile-up constraint in IP 1 and 5.
+In the past, we haved used 160.
+However, according to the last presentation from the HL-LHC projec [Commisioning of run 4, Chamonix](https://indico.cern.ch/event/1343931/contributions/5673119/attachments/2790922/4867754/Commissioning%20Run%204.pdf) it seems that 132 would be more appropriate.